haskellfoundation/tech-proposals/proposals/0000-cabal-exact-printer.md

 whatever is in the other stanzas.

 ### Conditionals
-TODO: see how these work - so I can think of a design, I've a suspicion but i just need to confirm my mental model maps to reality

--- I suspect the pretty printer already supports this because condtree is part of syntax -- need to test.
-   -- I think all we need to do is more exact location mapping on partials and it should be fine.

 For conditionals I wrote a test to see how far it got in it's current state:

 ```cabal